Package 'mrdrivers'

 Description

-Read in gdp or population data for minor islands (not included in big inventories) from a custom made data set that gets data from a variety of sources (e.g. CIA World Factbook, Insee, BEA, PRISM, and Woldometers).
+Read-in gdp or population data for minor islands (not included in big inventories) from a custom made dataset that gets data from a variety of sources (e.g. CIA World Factbook, Insee, BEA, PRISM, and Woldometers).

 Usage